Victim Mentality: The Mindset That’s Kicking Your Butt

-Victim mentality is a learned personality trait in which a person feels powerless and unable to cope or take action in difficult situations.
-This person tends to see him/herself as a victim of the negative actions of others, and continues to feel this way even after the negative situation or actions are no longer real or relevant.
+The victim mentality characteristics is a learned personality trait in which a person feels powerless and unable to cope or take action in difficult situations.
+This person tends to see him/herself as a victim of the negative actions of others and continues to feel this way even after the negative situation or actions are no longer real or relevant.

 Quite often the sense of powerlessness is learned behavior originating from childhood when core needs were not met adequately.
 That's why this mentality becomes so ingrained — it's had lots of time to simmer.

 But any negative, traumatizing event that makes us feel powerless can foster a victim mentality.
 It becomes a coping mechanism to survive fear, pain, and to reclaim our basic psychological needs of safety, love, affection, belonging, and self-esteem.

 Unfortunately, it's not a very attractive or empowering mindset.
 Here are some of the behaviors of a person with a victim mentality:

 - tends to blame others and won't take responsibility for themselves or their actions

 - assumes others have negative intentions or “have it out for them”